-The Highcon™ Euclid digital cutting and creasing machine was conceived out of an understanding of the need for digital technology for post print processes in graphic arts industries such as folding carton converting and commercial printing.
+The Highcon® Euclid and Beam digital cutting and creasing machines were conceived out of an understanding of the need for digital technology for post print processes in graphic arts industries such as folding carton and corrugated converting and commercial printing.

 The first revolution incorporated into this machine is the separation of two processes of cutting and creasing.
 The conventional die covers both processes in one tool.
 Although this is a process the industry has become accustomed to, the different parts have different needs.
 In general the creasing does not have to change that often, but the cutting can and should.
 The limitations that caused them to be implemented together on the die are removed with digital technology.

 By separating the processes, Highcon technology enables printers, folding carton and corrugated converters and trade finishers to offer the flexibility, creativity and responsiveness their brand owner clients are so strenuously demanding, while at the same time encouraging the brand owners to develop new packaging and marketing concepts.
 Not only are they able to produce more creative designs, but they can also fine tune them by proofing without wasting time or money or materials.
 So how does it work?

 The creasing is carried out by the Highcon patented Digital Adhesive Rule Technology, DART.
 The creasing data comes from a standard DXF file uploaded to the Euclid.
 The Euclid software translates the digital data and sends it to the special DART canister which releases a special polymer onto a Highcon DART foil in the form of rules that once cured, will produce hard raised lines.
 Once the DART has been written, production can begin.

 The cutting is done by an array of high powered CO2 lasers combined with scanners and advanced optics which perform the cutting design laid out in the DXF file.